free5gc/free5gc.github.io/docs/forum.md

 ## Submission Guidelines

 - Submitted papers must not substantially overlap papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
-- Submissions should be no more than 12 pages in the ACM double-column format, excluding the bibliography and well-marked appendix.
+- Long papers: Maximum 12 pages for review, with the final camera-ready version limited to 9 pages.
+Submissions should be no more than 12 pages in the ACM double-column format, excluding the bibliography and well-marked appendix.
 Committee members are not required to read the appendices, so the paper should be understandable without them.
+For accepted papers, the final camera-ready version may be limited to 9 pages, including the bibliography, appendix, and all content.
-- The forum will also consider short submissions of up to 4 pages for preliminary results or concise contributions that can be clearly described in a few pages.
-Authors of regular submissions may indicate at the time of submission whether they would also like their paper to be considered for publication as a short paper (4 pages in the proceedings).
+- Short papers: 4 pages for both review and final camera-ready submission.
+The forum will also consider short submissions of up to 4 pages for preliminary results or concise contributions that can be clearly described in a few pages.
+- Authors of long-paper submissions may indicate in a footnote on the first page if they would like their paper to also be considered for publication as a short paper (4 pages in the proceedings).
 - Submissions must be PDF files in the ACM double-column format ([https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) using the “sigconf” template.
 Authors should not modify the font or margins of the ACM format.
 The CCS information such as concepts, keywords, or rights management data (e.g., DOI, ISBN) must be included.
 A teaser figure is optional.
 Please refer to sample-sigconf.tex and sample-sigconf.pdf in the ACM LaTeX package ([https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty)) for formatting examples.
 Submissions not following the required format may be rejected without review.
-- For accepted papers, the final camera-ready version may have a different format and may be limited to 9 pages, including the bibliography, appendix, and all content.
 - Submissions should not be anonymized.
 - Submissions are to be made to the submission website at HotCRP ([https://free5gc-2025.hotcrp.com/](https://free5gc-2025.hotcrp.com/)).
 Only PDF files will be accepted.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.
 - Authors of accepted papers must ensure that their paper will be presented at the forum by at least one of the authors.